dns2utf8/hour_glass/README.md

 * The rust library is included as a static library.
 * The C++ facade lives inside the `rust::` namespace.
+* A C++ `std::unique_ptr` manages the pointer to the Rust `IntSorter` ensuring it will never pass a nullpointer to the Rust functions.
+This prevents undefined behavior.

 # Contributions